Introducción a los Métodos y Estrategias de Alcance

 After completing this course, you will be able to...

-- Recognize one circumstance when you have an obligation to report HIPAA covered information
+• Recognize one circumstance when you must report HIPAA-covered information

 Subject Matter Expert